hyperion-rt/hyperion/docs/advanced/use_previous.rst

     m.use_quantities(<filename>, quantities=<quantities to use>,
                      use_minimum_specific_energy=<bool>, use_dust=<bool>)

+In this case, the previous model has to be an output file from Hyperion.
 By default, both the density and the specific energy from the last iteration of a previous model are used, as well as the setting for the minimum specific energy (if set), and the dust properties.
 For example, in the above example, you can do::